ADP: ADP A/S delivers a solid, historically good half-year result

 Port strike again-again in England

 On Monday, October 24, dockworkers at the Port of Liverpool began another two-week strike.
-This is the second time that the approximately 600 dockworkers have stopped work in Liverpool in October, according to Shippingwatch.
+This is the second time the approximately 600 dockworkers have walked off the job in Liverpool in October, according to Shippingwatch.
 The first strike lasted eight days.
-The strike is due to disagreements with the owners, Peel Ports, over a new collective agreement to protect workers against the rising inflation that in the UK [...].
+The strike is due to disagreements with the owners, Peel Ports, over a new collective agreement to protect workers from the rising inflation that is [...]...

-Port Esbjerg launches construction of new offshore wind hall
+Port Esbjerg starts construction of new hall for offshore wind

-Construction of a new hall at Port Esbjerg has just started.
-The demand for facilities for offshore-related activities is growing, and the associated components are getting bigger and bigger.
+Construction of a new hall at the Port of Esbjerg has just begun.
+The demand for facilities for offshore-related activities is increasing, and the associated components are getting bigger and bigger.
 That's why Port Esbjerg is now launching the construction of a new building that will provide a framework for handling components for the offshore wind industry.
-A new hall will soon adorn [...].
+A new hall will soon adorn the [...].